Estimating True Beliefs in Opinion Dynamics with Social Pressure: Consistency of Estimators

 then for any $s, \sigma^2 > 0$,

-\end{theorem} This inequality is an extension of Bernstein's inequality to martingales, where the variance of each step is not fixed but is itself a random variable dependent on the history.
+\end{theorem} \ifarxiv This inequality is an extension of Bernstein's inequality to martingales, where the variance of each step is not fixed but is itself a random variable dependent on the history. \fi Using \Cref{thm::freedman}, we get our result for our test: \fi